 “You’ve got to make it clear what the winning criteria is, whether it’s breakdown of price, quality or, as more companies are doing, issues like sustainability.”

 Tendering can be difficult.
-But, by working with a trusted partner like RS Components, it becomes an opportunity to make not just your procurement but your whole business more efficient and effective.
+But, by working with a trusted partner like RS, it becomes an opportunity to make not just your procurement but your whole business more efficient and effective.